jtng3/tozny-rock-paper-scissors-game/README.md

 4. Decrypt the moves using the Judge's private key.
 5. Determine the winner of the round based on the moves.
 6. Encrypt the result of the game using Judge Clarence's credentials.
-7. Share the encrypted result of the game with both players using the `client.share()` function and the player's client IDs, which are included in the bundled moves.
+7. Share the encrypted result of the game with both players using the `client.share()` function and the players' client IDs, which are included in the bundled moves.

 #### Example
 ```